kevinamiri/maila/src/pages/blog/2022/06/advice-strategies-for-getting-people-to-reply-to-your-emails.en.md

 5. Keep everything short and snappy apart from the subject line, which should be long and contain the full name of the person you are contacting, so that it stands out from the dozens of other emails they receive every day with subject lines like ‘Hey’ or ‘Regarding our chat on Friday’ or ‘The proposal’ (which sounds like a divorce) or ‘[Name]/[Name]: Confidential Re: [Subject]—REVISED!!!
 FINAL!!!
 READ FAST AND RESPOND!!!!!!!!!’ (pretty sure no email written in capital letters deserves a response), or ‘Check this out!’ (actually just wrote that one as I am about to send an email about this article).
 Just keep the subject line short if you want people not to open your e-mail, by which I mean if people irritate easily don't use these subject lines!

 6. If they are ignoring your emails then try texting them instead.
 Not just because phones are more accessible than computers these days, but also because texting is more instant than emailing and so tends to elicit more of a knee-jerk reaction which can be helpful when dealing with people who may have put you off their radar (if they changed their phone number then they are ignoring you).
 Start by saying: ‘Hi [name].
-This is Matt Haig, trying out your new number?
+This is Kevin, trying out your new number?
 Thanks for updating me/giving me your number (delete as appropriate)’ before going on to ask whatever it was that made you text them in the first place (perhaps mention how well their book is doing?) then use the techniques described above for getting them to reply by text.
 Or don't text at all!
 Just email!
 Texts are just emails sent to phones.
 And that is how they are treated by the recipient.
 As if they came from a phone.
 So if you want to be treated as one of their peers, or even as a fellow writer, then send an email rather than a text.
 The idea of this article is to encourage replies that are about getting things done, not about networking.
 Networking seems to take up a lot of time these days.

 7. If this person is someone you know in real life, then don’t use email at all.
 Time to make a phone call instead.
 Maybe even an old-fashioned voice one, rather than a WhatsApp call.
 Because if you have the person’s phone number then you have their number for a reason.